JoeyStanley/real/_posts/2018-01-23-randomizing-a-wordlist.md

 Once that is done, I came up with this workflow for the script:

-1. Pick a random word.
+1. If there no words yet, pick a random word to start.
 1. Compile a list of all the words that haven't been used in the wordlist yet.
 1. Filter out the ones that shouldn't be next based on the criteria specified.
 1. Of the remaining candidates, pick a random one.